HuKairs/HuKairs/README.md

 # 🌐 ABOUT ME

 - 🔭 I’m currently working on a closed-sourced discord bot.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java, amongst other languages.
 - 📫 How to reach me: Discord, check out my portfolio for more info (coming soon)
 - 🗺 I'm from Switzerland, I can speak English fluently, and my first language is French.